spectrocloud/librarium/content/docs/04-clusters/02-data-center/01-maas/05-install-manage-maas-pcg.md

 - A Linux environment with a Docker daemon installed and a connection to Palette and the MAAS endpoint.
 The installer must be invoked on an up-to-date Linux system with an x86-64 architecture.
 ARM architecture is currently not supported.

 - PCG IP address requirements: <br /><br />

-    - For a single-node gateway, one IP address must be available in the MaaS subnet for the PCG, or three available IP addresses for a three-node gateway.
+    - Depending on topology, either one IP address for a single-node PCG or three IP addresses for a three-node HA PCG.

+    - One IP address for the Kubernetes control plane.

+    - One additional Kubernetes control plane IP address for rolling upgrades.
     <br />

-    - One IP address must be available in the MAAS subnet for the Kubernetes api-server endpoint when deploying a three-node gateway.

-- Sufficient available IPs within the configured MAAS subnets.
+- Sufficient available IP addresses within the configured MAAS subnets.

 <WarningBox>